w3stling/insynsregistret/README.md

 Examples
 --------
 ### Search issuer
-Find all names of issuers that contains the word "fing" in its name and prints it.
+Find all issuer names that contains the word "fing" and prints it.
 Issuer can be used to refine the transaction search, see example below.
 ```java
 Insynsregistret registry = new Insynsregistret();